Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Conclusion

 We have introduced Agent Rosetta, a framework that leverages the reasoning capabilities of Large Language Models to automate protein design within the Rosetta Macromolecular Modeling Suite.
 A central finding of our study is that prompt engineering alone is insufficient for interfacing with complex, domain-specific scripting languages; instead, success relies on a structured environment that abstracts syntactic intricacies into semantic actions.
 By implementing this design, we enabled the agent to iteratively refine protocols and recover from errors that typically stall autonomous workflows while minimizing computational and economic cost.

 Our evaluations confirm that this approach effectively bridges the gap between generalist reasoning models and specialized scientific software.
-In fixed-backbone sequence design with canonical amino acids, Agent Rosetta achieves performance parity with state-of-the-art models like ProteinMPNN.
+In fixed-backbone sequence design with canonical amino acids, Agent Rosetta achieves performance parity with state-of-the-art models like ProteinMPNN and BoltzGen.
 Moreover, in the data-sparse regime of non-canonical amino acid design, the agent outperforms expert human baselines, tackling tasks where purely data-driven methods are currently inapplicable.

-Future research directions include, for example, comparison with backbone-dependent or iterative human baselines, and experimental validation of the designs generated by the agent.
+Our work is limited to RosettaScripts and a few representative PDB structures.
+Generalization of our findings to other scientific fields, different software (\eg, PyRosetta \cite{chaudhury2010pyrosetta}), and diverse protein backbones will be central for future work.
+Based on the empirical evidence presented in this work, we expect our results to hold when LLMs have seen related scientific literature and the scientific software has a structured interface.

 Our results suggest that agentic frameworks, when coupled with robust environment design, offer a powerful paradigm for unlocking the full potential of physics-based simulations in biology discovery.